crowcodes8075/Ultras-v3-Drag-the-folder-inside-of-this-folder-/README.md

+### REALLY REALLY IMPORTANT

+If you're running DoAllUltras, use Skua, not VibeSkua, as I've only tested the scripts in Skua, and there has been reports that it breaks in VibeSkua, switching to Skua fixes it.

 ### IMPORTANT!

 Lag can play a huge factor in consistency, especially with event-based Ultra bosses such as UltraSpeaker or UltraGramiel.